The majority of fire deaths happen in the home.

 Our goal in providing this service is to make sure that your home is as free of fire hazards as possible.

-For questions regarding the program, please call the Administration Office at (785) 830-7000 or email: James King, Division Chief, Prevention Division, email@example.com
+For questions regarding the program, please call the Administration Office at (785) 830-7000 or email: Chris King, Division Chief, Prevention Division, email@example.com